KevinCrossDCL/OryUI/README.md

 It also contains a number of sprite and text functions including a number of 'pin sprite to' and 'pin text to', as well as a WrapText function.

+OryUI at the moment is set to work best with percentage based positioning and sizing.
+The aim is to eventually have it work just as well with pixel based positioning and sizing.

-A copy of AGK2 is required. https://www.appgamekit.com
+A copy of AGK2 is required to use OryUI. https://www.appgamekit.com